rijuvenator/DisplacedDimuons/Analysis/README.md

 The `python/` directory contains the following libraries:

+  * **AnalysisTools.py** contains physics analysis functions, i.e. not related to dealing with ROOT or to simplify working with Python
   * **Analyzer.py** is a general purpose module with classes for setting up the boilerplate for running over trees.
 The intent is that a specific analyzer (e.g. `analyzeReco.py` will import `Analyzer` and define the relevant functions, such as `analyze()` or `declareHistograms()`, then instantiate the object, which will run the analysis.
   * **Constants.py** contains common literals: file paths and lists of signal points.
 It's better to import these from a central location so that they don't have to changed in multiple places.
   * **Plotter.py** is my general-purpose plot making and styling library, with plots based on standard TDR style and with a large number of useful functions and classes that I've found useful when creating and managing plots.
 See the _Plotter_ documentation for full documentation.